Fernando Caruncho: About his work

-In Caruncho´s work, light is the key element of the garden.
-In addition to the light, the geometry and the relation of the garden and landscape architecture.
-When he speaks about geometry he always insists that it may be obvious or hidden, but it is without a doubt the way to read or interpret the place, and in his gardens there is a clear example of this.

-Nowadays in his studio architecture projects are developed with a new concept: The architecture forms a whole unity with the garden.

-Dan Kiley, master of American landscape design of the last 50 years, wrote the preface to the book Mirrors of Paradise by Guy Cooper and Gordon Taylor, a book that summaried the first 15 years of Caruncho´s work.
+Dan Kiley, an American landscape designer, wrote the preface to the book Mirrors of Paradise by Guy Cooper and Gordon Taylor, a book that summaried the first 15 years of Caruncho´s work.
 Kiley recognises Caruncho as his successor, as he bases on his same principles and design ideals:

 "My career is approaching its sunset, and in Caruncho I see someone who may well be the only landscape architect who is guided by the same principles and ideals that I have tried to realize over the course of my work.
 I have been hoping that my way of thinking, which is purely a method of recognizing and solving a problem and is not necessarily unique to me, would be projected, and I believe he is the ideal one to carry it forward."

 Kiley also highlights the influence that religion has on Caruncho's work:

-"Caruncho’s relation to religion is important.
+"Caruncho’s decides to value his religion.
 It is easy to see his correspondence of religion and environment, like falling over into something it’s obvious once you have the knowledge and the background.
 In his own words, "What is religion but our desire to know where, how, and why we stand in this world?
 And as I said in my own book, "The greatest contribution a designer can make is to link the human and the natural in such a way as to recall our fundamental place in the scheme of things."